ttag-org/eslint-plugin-ttag/README.md

 ## Supported Rules

 * [ttag/no-module-declaration](docs/rules/no-module-declaration.md): Warn about ttag tags and functions declaration on a module scope.
-* [ttag/no-start-and-trailing-spaces-in-translations](docs/rules/no-start-and-trailing-spaces-in-translations.md): Warn about ttag tags and functions declaration on a module scope.
+* [ttag/no-start-and-trailing-spaces-in-translations](docs/rules/no-start-and-trailing-spaces-in-translations.md): Wan about spaces on translations start and end (bad practice to control indentation)